 This award recognizes achievement in ex-situ propagation and management programs that contribute to the long-term survival of animal species or populations.
 The successful applicant will demonstrate a significant institutional commitment to propagation or management programs that produce multiple or single births that have a positive impact on the sustainability of the species or population.

 The ex-situ program was initiated in conjunction with the Oregon Spotted Frog Recovery Team with two main objectives at its inception.
 Firstly, and most importantly, during the early years of the program and species assessment, the program provided an assurance population for eggs collected from the wild to ensure an entire years breeding efforts were not lost due to stochastic weather events.
-Secondly, as the program developed the value of rearing animals for head starting was more thoroughly understood and head-starting animals for release became the focus of efforts.
+Secondly, as the program developed, the value of rearing animals for head-starting was more thoroughly understood and head-starting animals for release became the focus of efforts.
+Head-starting is when animals are raised in a safe environment and released back into the wild when they are mature enough to have a much better chance of survival.
 This strategy was the key recovery action for the ex-situ program for many years.
 Modeling revealed that the most efficient effort, for both cost and results, would be to focus effort on captive breeding to produce significant animals at the tadpole stage for release to establish new populations.
-Captive breeding efforts which had previously been the focus on the Vancouver Aquarium with marginal success alongside ex-situ smaller scale colony breeding at GVZoo.
 Considering the shift to focus more resources on captive breeding, efforts were expanded with the formation of a captive breeding specialist group combining the efforts of all institutions breeding or rearing OSF and Northern Leopard frog in order to combine our knowledge.
 Effort began within the GVZoo ex-situ program to gradually shifting the focus to these captive breeding efforts and to spend significant effort in “cracking” the secret for breeding this species ex-situ.
-In 2021 changing husbandry practices helped the GVZoo head starting program increase production of tadpoles from captive breeding tenfold.
+In 2021, changing husbandry practices helped the GVZoo head-starting program increase production of tadpoles from captive breeding tenfold.